Yiqing-Gu/Dog-Image-Search/README.md

 #  Dog image search

-This project is based on Node.js and koa web framework.
+This is a front-end project based on Node.js and koa web framework.

 ## Functionality